NBA Lockout Appears Inevitable

 There are any number of ways to artificially destroy the profitability of a franchise in ways that are perfectly legitimate.

 The most prominent example stems from an accounting rule that allows team owners to claim a special expense associated with buying their teams.
-Basically, owners get to treat their sports franchises like new cars – which lose value as soon as they leave the lot.
-According to the IRS, a sports franchise becomes completely worthless after 15 years of ownership.
-Teams get to claim this decrease in value – from the initial purchase price all the way down to zero – as an amortization expense to be divided evenly over its 15-year useful life.
+Basically, owners get to treat their sports franchises like new cars – which lose value as soon as they leave the lot and continue doing so until they become worthless.
+According to the IRS, a sports franchise becomes almost completely worthless after 15 years of ownership.
+Teams get to claim this theoretical decrease in value – from the initial purchase price all the way down to zero – as a deduction on their tax returns.

 The amortization shelter is one of the great hidden benefits of owning a sports team.
 It gives potential owners every incentive to buy one.
 And when they do, rarely do they pay in cash.
 Instead, they take out huge loans to offset much of the purchase price.
 The interest charges on acquisition-related debt have been estimated to account for roughly $150 million of the annual losses claimed by the league.
 The players association feels these expenses should be netted out, and that acquisition-related expenses are unrelated to the health of the league as an operating entity.